SharonIvy/Organisational-API/README.md

 ## RUNNING TESTS
  Create a test class for running tests in the application.
-  This is a sample test;
+  Below is a sample test;

   ```